God the Father

 “He replied, ‘My mother and brothers are those who hear God’s word and put it into practice.'”
 (Lk 8:19-21, NIV)

 That is, we become Jesus’ brothers and sisters by listening to God’s word and carrying it out; and with Jesus as brother, his Mother is our mother too.

-Entrustment to Mary is not done simply by saying some form of prayer.
+Entrustment to Mary is not done simply by uttering some formula.
 We must live and act according to what God says.

 And what does he say?
 In the gospel, he speaks from the mountain of Transfiguration, directing us to Jesus: “This is my Son, my Chosen; listen to him!”
 (Lk 9:35, RSV)